How Proper Task Flow Can Help You Avoid Collaboration CollapseCameron ConawayLast Updated: February 4, 2016

 And we’re all guilty of doing it.

-I believe many organizations have reached collaboration collapse, a saturation point whereby our obsession to collaborate has blinded us in such a way that we’ll pursue it even if doing so is counterproductive.
-The rosy picture of collaboration we've bought into, that in modern business it's "next to godliness," has enabled us to cast aside the stark reality: collaboration is one crucial element for us to work better together.
+I believe that task flow in many organizations can be improved and many companies have reached collaboration collapse, a saturation point whereby our obsession to collaborate has blinded us in such a way that we’ll pursue it even if doing so is counterproductive.
+The rosy picture of collaboration we’ve bought into, that in modern business it’s “next to godliness,” has enabled us to cast aside the stark reality: collaboration is one crucial element for us to work better together.
 One of them.

 Working in silos, concentrated periods of deep work in a vacuum by individuals or small teams, is another one of them.